temporalio/cli/docs/workflow/reset.md

 ### reset

-Reset a Workflow Execution by event Id or reset type
+Reset a Workflow Execution by Event Id or reset type.

 **--address**
 host:port for Temporal frontend service